- access control list (ACL)

 Hash-based Message Authentication Code.
 A specific construction for calculating a message authentication code (MAC) involving a cryptographic hash function in combination with a secret key.
 You can use it to verify both the data integrity and the authenticity of a message at the same time.
 AWS calculates the HMAC using a standard, cryptographic hash algorithm, such as SHA-256.

 A collection of resource record sets that Amazon Route 53 hosts.
 Like a traditional DNS zone file, a hosted zone represents a collection of records that are managed together under a single domain name.

 Hardware Virtual Machine virtualization.
-Lets the guest VM run as though it is on a native hardware platform, except that it still uses para-virtual (PV) network and storage drivers for improved performance.
+Allows the guest VM to run as though it is on a native hardware platform, except that it still uses paravirtual (PV) network and storage drivers for improved performance.

 A report that contains details about how AWS Import/Export processed your data.